mlmstem/new_garden_01/README.md

 ## Graph Generation Functionality

 To test the graph generation functionalities:
-1. Make sure you have Python3 installed
+1. Make sure you have Python 3.10.11 or above installed
 2. If you haven't already, download the following libraries:
 ```
 python -m pip install pymongo